-In accordance with a resolution of the directors of Football Australia Limited, I state that:

-In the opinion of the directors:
+In accordance with a resolution of the directors of Football Australia Limited, I state that: In the opinion of the directors:

-- (a) the consolidated financial statements and notes of Football Australia Limited for the financial year ended 30 June 2022 are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 30 June 2022 and its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; - (b) the consolidated financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 2.1; and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- a. the consolidated financial statements and notes of Football Australia Limited for the financial year ended 30 June 2023 are in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of Group's financial position as at 30 June 2023 and its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001; - b. the consolidated financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 2.a; and - c. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.